How Long Does Magnesium Stay in Your Body?

 Magnesium is an essential mineral needed for energy production, blood sugar control, blood pressure regulation, and maintaining healthy muscle and nerve function.

-Many people struggle to meet their recommended daily magnesium intake, and conditions including insulin resistance, diabetes, and kidney disease may cause excess magnesium excretion, which can deplete magnesium levels within 24 hours.
+Many people struggle to meet their recommended daily magnesium intake, and poor metabolic health and impaired kidney function may trigger excess magnesium excretion, which can deplete magnesium levels within 24 hours.

-Recognize the signs of magnesium deficiency and learn how the right diet and dietary supplements can help you get enough magnesium.
+Recognize the signs of magnesium deficiency and learn how the right dietary strategy can help you get enough magnesium.

 What is magnesium?